GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-06-01-method-analysis.md

 ## Methods that I need

 To be able to analyze code, need a few collections where I can store method relations.
 Furthermore I need some methods that tell me more about the character of the method.
-Unlike javac's methods, I will heavily involve the contents of the method body.
+The methods I propose are strongly related to the contents of the method body.

 ### Call graph, forward and reverse